Taipei: Major sporting events

 The Taipei Arena is located at the site of the former Taipei Municipal Baseball Stadium (demolished in 2000), with a capacity of over 15,000.
 It was opened on 1 December 2005 and has since held more art and cultural activities (such as live concerts) than sporting events, which it was originally designed for.
 The Chinese Taipei Ice Hockey League plays out of the auxiliary arena.

-Tianmu Baseball Stadium is the major baseball venue in Taipei.
+Taipei Dome and Tianmu Baseball Stadium are the major baseball venues in Taipei.
+The Taipei Dome, known officially as the Farglory Dome, which has the capacity to house 40,071 seats, officially opened in October 2023.
+On April 13, 2024, the Taipei Dome hosted the largest crowd in Taiwanese professional basketball history between the New Taipei CTBC DEA and the Taipei Mars.